AMWA-TV/ms-05-01/docs/Core Mechanisms.md

 1. Controlled Devices (and their inventory of objects) have persistent application relationships with Controllers.
 1. Prompt discovery of Device failure or communication failure is a required feature of the protocol.
 1. Devices shall report changing parameters to subscribing Controllers.
 Subscriptions are valid through the conclusion of the control session unless explicitly un-subscribed.
-1. When a communication failure occurs, the control session behaviour shall be well-defined.
-Whether the session survives or gracefully dies is a property of the protocol in use.
+1. When a communication failure occurs, the control session behaviour shall be well-defined under the protocol in use.

 ## Events, Notifications, and Subscriptions